toyota-m2k/bind-it/README.md

 Some programmer came from WPF/UWP world (... it' me) may feel it very poor and mysterious.
 View - ViewModel binding in WPF/UWP is straight forward and go as planned in most cases.
 But DataBinding in Android is not.
 Some properties won't be bound, KAPT generates errors beyond my comprehension, the code working yesterday is not working today, ...
 I'm tired to use it, and gave up it... but, I want to use some binding mechanism like WPF...
 I have made it by myself.
-It's Bind-It!
-This library contains several classes for data binding and a little utilities.
+This library contains several classes for data-view bindings and a little utilities for them.

 ## Use Bind-It